WalletScrutiny/WalletScrutinyCom/_android/gwallet.tech.md

 ## Verdict

 This is a self-custodial wallet that supports the sending and receiving of BTC.
-However, a search for the appID 'gwallet.tech' on github, [yields 0 results.](https://github.com/search?q=gwallet.tech&type=code)
+However, a search for the appID 'gwallet.tech' on github, [yields 0 results.](https://github.com/search?q=gwallet.tech&type=code) This means that the developers have **not made the source code available for verification**.